Differential operators and families of automorphic forms on unitary groups of arbitrary signature: Localization at an ordinary point

 \subsection{The differential operators}

-Finally, in this section we explicitly describe the differential operators in terms of the Serre-Tate coordinates.
+Finally, in this section we explicitly describe the differential operators in terms of the Serre--Tate coordinates.
 By abuse of notation, we will still denote by $D_\rho$ (resp. $D_\rho^e$) the localization at $\xzero$ of the differential operators $D_\rho$ (resp. $D_\rho^e$) introduced in Section \ref{doperator}{, i.e. its base change to $\cR$}.

 We briefly recall the constructions.
 Let $u:\hat{\cH}\to \underline{\omega}_{A/\cR}$ denote the projection modulo $\underline{U}_\cR$ (as defined in Remark \ref{u}).
 We define

 where $\id$ denotes the identity map on $\Omega^1_{\cR/\Witt}$.